 by gluing on the positive-half of the symplectization

 A cotangent bundle of a closed smooth manifold with its natural symplectic structure is a standard example of a Liouville manifold.

-In the rest of this section we fix a Liouville manifold $(M,\omega=d\theta)$.
-We will consider two kinds of Lagrangians in $M$. \begin{itemize} \item\emph{Closed exact:} Closed Lagrangians $L\subset M$ such that $\theta\vert_L$ is exact. \item\emph{Cylindrical at infinity:} Open Lagrangians $L\subset M$, such that $\theta\vert_L$ is exact, which are cylindrical at infinity and intersect $\partial\hat{M}$ is a Legendrian $\partial L$. \end{itemize} Moreover, it will be convenient, but not necessary, to assume our Lagrangians are graded.
-In particular, we will have a fixed absolute grading $\bbZ$-grading on Hamiltonian chords (or intersection points, depending on our viewpoint) given by the \emph{Maslov index} $\mu$.
+Recall, a Lagrangian $L\subset M$ is exact if $\theta\vert_L=df$, where $f\in C^\infty(L)$.
+We will only consider two kinds of Lagrangians in $M$. \begin{itemize} \item\emph{Closed exact:} $L\subset M$ is a closed exact Lagrangian. \item\emph{Cylindrical at infinity:} $L\subset M$ is an open exact Lagrangian which is cylindrical at infinity and intersects $\partial\widehat{M}$ in a Legendrian $\partial L$. \end{itemize} Moreover, it will be convenient, but not necessary, to assume our Lagrangians are graded.
+In particular, this induces a fixed absolute $\bbZ$-grading on Hamiltonian chords (or intersection points, depending on our viewpoint) given by the Maslov index $\mu$.